trainerbill/paypal-rest-api/README.md

 npm install --save paypal-rest-api
 ```

+## Typescript vs CommonJS
+All examples in this README are using Typescript, however this module can be included in CommonJS(require) as well.
+See the [common.js example](https://github.com/trainerbill/paypal-rest-api/blob/master/examples/common.js) for how to use CommonJS with this module.

 ## Configuration
 The most up to date configuration options can be found on the [IConfigureOptions interface](https://github.com/trainerbill/paypal-rest-api/blob/master/src/api.ts)
 ```